1975 Atlantic hurricane season: Hurricane Caroline

-In Mexico, the storm produced 10 ft storm tides along the coast, while 5–10 in of rain fell inland.
+Ahead of Caroline's landfall, hundreds of people in Mexico evacuated to shelters.
+Several oil rigs off Texas evacuated personnel.
+Along the Mexican coast, Caroline produced 10 ft storm tides, causing significant damage to several small villages.
+Farther inland, 5–10 in of rain.
 Flooding rains forced 1,000 people to evacuate and left moderate damage to homes and businesses.
 The precipitation ended an eight-month drought that was affecting inland portions of northern Mexico and decreasing the area's corn production.
-Along the coast, several small villages sustained significant damage from the hurricane's storm surge.
 Portions of south Texas also experienced heavy rainfall, with 11.93 in at Port Isabel.
 Brownsville broke a record for the highest amount of precipitation observed on a day in August.
 Two deaths occurred from drowning in Galveston.